 I’m a writer for the stage and screen, a translator of plays from Portuguese into English and editor of a number of technical books.
 On this website you’ll find details of my own stage plays which have had a full public performance or a staged reading, as well as plays I’ve translated from the original Portuguese.
-I’m a full member of the Writers Guild UK, the Kings College London Out of the Wings collective (Spanish and Portuguese theatre in translation) and Actors and Writers London.
+I’m a full member of the Writers Guild UK, the Out of the Wings Collective (Spanish and Portuguese theatre in translation) and a Trustee of StoneCrabs Theatre Company.

 My one act play Reunited with Ryan Anthony-Jones, Rosalind Lonsdale and James Thomson was performed on 1st-3rd July at cornerHOUSE Theatre Surbiton and on 10th July 2021 at the Back Room, Star Inn Guildford, as part of the 2021 Guildford Fringe Festival.
 Both venues proved themselves exceptionally well-organised with Covid safety measures in place, and despite restrictions on audience numbers, the play was seen by more than 140 people.